How to Sell a House By Owner in Minnesota (2026 Update)

 Key Takeaways

-• Price Smart: Set your price using local comps and factors like the roof’s age, flood risk, and insurance.
+• Price Smart: Set your price using local comps and mandatory disclosures like the roof’s age and flood risk.
+Consider Nebraska’s higher property tax rates when positioning your value.

-• Fix Deal Killers First: Tackle issues like moisture, termites, and safety items to get a great deal and avoid issues later.
+• Fix Deal Killers First: Tackle issues like moisture, termites, and structural defects.
+Being proactive prevents legal disputes and buyer “walk-aways.”

 • Market Widely: Combine an MLS listing with professional photos, a clear description, yard signs, open houses, and virtual tours to reach more buyers.